Top 10 Symbols of New Beginnings with Their Meanings

 New Moon

-The moon is symbolic of a range of beliefs and interests, especially for those who believe in the influence of celestial bodies.
-The phases of the moon have long been used to represent the rhythm of time, as it goes along on the cycle.
+The moon symbolizes a wide range of beliefs and interests, especially for those who believe celestial bodies influence life.
+People have long used the phases of the moon to represent the rhythm of time as it cycles.

-Since the new moon marks the beginning of a new lunar cycle, it has been associated with new beginnings, a fresh start, and new phases in life.
+Because the new moon begins a new lunar cycle, many associate it with new beginnings, fresh starts, and new phases in life.

 Many believe that it’s the perfect time for meditation, self-reflection, and goal setting, as well as starting something new, setting new intentions, and initiating life changes, as the moon’s energy can help you to propel those transitions further.